canonical/kafka-operator/README.md

 Passing keys to external/internal keys should *only be done with* `base64 -w0` *not* `cat`.

-Apply keys on each Charmed Kafka unit:
+Apply keys on each Charmed Apache Kafka unit:

 ```shell
 juju run-action kafka/0 set-tls-private-key "internal-key=$(base64 -w0 internal-key.pem)"  --wait